dabuddha/alfred-toolbox/README.md

 # Toolbox
-A Discord bot that provides various tools
+An Alfred workflow that provides various tools

 ### Requirements
 - node 14